 - One Pre-1800 Course

 Find current and past pre-1800 courses on the Department of History Website "Courses" page.

 Note: Minors may "double-count" chronological and geographic distribution courses.
-For example, it is perfectly acceptable to take HIST 308 - Renaissance Europe, and HIST 097 - China in the Twentieth Century, in order to fulfill both chronological requirements and two of the three geographic requirements.
+For example, it is perfectly acceptable to take HIST 0500 Late Imperial China to fulfill the pre-1800 requirement AND the East/South Asia requirement.

 C. Upper-Level Seminar

 Students must take at least one upper-level History seminar (HIST 2000-3799).

 Students interested in the History Minor should meet with the History Undergraduate Adviser to discuss the requirements and declare the minor officially.
 Sign up here to schedule an appointment with the History Adviser.